wenjunli-0/deepresearch-survey/README.md

 _Note: Some key papers may appear in more than one category if they contribute equally to multiple aspects._

+_Ordering: Within each list, key papers are ordered by descending GitHub repository stars as of Aug 25, 2025._

 ## 📚 Related Surveys

 This section provides an overview of existing surveys in related areas to deep research systems.